A Look At My Productivity Apps – Updated 2021

 My favourite part of the macOS version is that Fantastical offers a menu bar option which presents a monthly view at a glance with a single click.
 It’s a great way to calculate deadlines and see what’s coming up at a glance.

 A to-do list like no other, Things 3 is the reason I’m as productive as I am.
 I set my tasks and diarise them, and then receive a little icon on the app (on both iOS and macOS) when the time comes to action them.
+It’s become a joke in our household that if Frankie needs me to do something, it has to go into Things.

 I track invoices, pitches, deadlines and all sorts in Things 3, and ticking each task off often feels like a reward in itself.
 It’s also fun to check back over the app’s “Logbook” of completed tasks to see how hard I’ve been working!